rpuhalovich/vst3sdk_projectTemplate/README.md

 Fill out the fields in the GUI application and set the ```Output Directory:``` to be ```extern/vst3projectgenerator/``` (or anywhere else really, but I recommended here so as to be a part of the .gitignore).
 Finally, copy the contents of ```extern/vst3projectgenerator/(YOUR PLUGIN NAME)/source/``` to ```source/```.

 Run ```build_visual_studio.bat```/```build_xcode.sh``` and have fun coding a VST plugin!

+## Notes

+I'm using ```file(GLOB_RECURSE ...)``` for the simplicity of a gathering source files into a variable.
+Therefore, every time a source file is added, run the ```build_visual_studio.bat```/```build_xcode.sh``` scripts to refresh the project files (yes, I'm aware that the CMake documentation advises against this but hush, this is more for single developer projects).

+The Reaper project file must be added as an argument manually in Visual Studio/Xcode with the startup application obviously being set to Reaper.
+Most likley the sample song won't be found when the project is as the absolute paths would be different but it is located in host_projects/.